bigcommerce/dev-docs/docs/api-docs/analytics/BODL.md

 ### Add to cart

-The following snippet covers tracking the Add to Cart event, actively tracking each new product ID, and quantity added.
+The following snippet covers tracking the Add to Cart event, actively tracking each new product ID and quantity added.

 ```javascript
 <!-- Sample Pixel Code Start: Product Detail Page Add to Cart Event -->